jeffreysorgen/golf-club-sensors/activity.md

 ## UUID Info:

 - [Online UUID Generator](https://www.uuidgenerator.net/) created the [unique UUIDs](#15-unique-v4uuids)
-- _Keep studying about UUID_
 - Need to have specific UUIDs for each IMU param
-- I can't find a specific standard UUID for x,y,z on the Accelerometer
+- Can't find a specific standard UUID for x,y,z on the Accelerometer
   - check _GATT Angulars_ note, [**here**](#gatt-angulars)
   - what does the **raw** IMU data look like?
 - Here's some GATT information [(_LINK_)](https://www.oreilly.com/library/view/getting-started-with/9781491900550/ch04.html) from O'Reilly (2014), and its repository, [(_here._)](https://github.com/microbuilder/IntroToBLE)
-- check the hackster.io post in the [Reference](#reference)
-  - Here: the [hackster](https://www.hackster.io/gov/imu-to-you-ae53e1) site again
+- Check this hackster.io post, [**here**](https://www.hackster.io/gov/imu-to-you-ae53e1), again
-- Go simpler.
-Look how they use them in the examples, and use theirs instead.
-Also, make them up: "FFE0" etc.
-- Changed to 16-bit in the code.
+- Changed to 16-bit in the code, "FFE0", etc.

 ##### 15 unique v4UUIDs:
 ```